CPQ Pricing

 The following roles are referenced for pricing tasks within pricing:

 All CPQ customers can manage Pricing Engine prices via the Pricing Portal.
 For more information, refer to Pricing Portal.
-Customers using CPQ with Oracle CX Sales can also manage pricing using the Product Workbench.
+Customers using CPQ with Oracle Sales can also manage pricing using the Product Workbench.
 For more information, refer to Product Workbench.

 Related Topics